kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/insertion-sort.md

 > Insert 2-3 minute video tracing the loop and seeing that the while loop is never executed.

 Since the body of the `while` loop is never executed, we can essentially ignore it for the purposes of our big-O analysis.
 This essentially leaves us with a single `for` loop to execute.
-We can therefore say that in the best case (a fully sorted list), the running time of insertion sort is only O(n)!
+We can therefore say that in the best case (a fully sorted list), the running time of insertion sort is only `O(n)`!

 ### Worst case analysis

 The worst case scenario for insertion sort occurs when the algorithm is given a *reverse sorted* list as input.
-This is an unfortunate scenario for insertion sort because it means that each element is compared to *all* elements to its left on every iteration of the algorithm.
+This is an inefficient scenario for insertion sort because it means that each element is compared to *all* elements to its left on every iteration of the algorithm.

 Let's count the number of comparisons in this case:

-* lst[1] is compared to 1 element (lst[0])
+* `lst[1]` is compared to 1 element (`lst[0]`)
-* lst[2] is compared to 2 elements (lst[0] and lst[1])
+* `lst[2]` is compared to 2 elements (`lst[0]` and `lst[1]`)
 * ...
-* lst[n - 1] is compared to n - 1 elements
+* `lst[n - 1]` is compared to `n` - 1 elements

 Therefore, the number of comparisons `C(n) = 1 + 2 + ... + (n - 2) + (n - 1)`.
 We've seen this pattern before!
+It's again an <code>O(n<sup2</sup>)</code> algorithm.

+### Average case analysis

+In the average case, the input list is neither sorted nor reverse sorted, but simply a random collection of numbers.
+In this scenario, some elements may need to be shifted left many times, some elements may need to be shifted left only a few times, and some elements may not need to be shifted left at all.

+Under this scenario, the nested `while` loop is running a non-negligible number of times, and so we basically have nested loops, leaving us with an <code>O(n^<sup>2</sup>)</code> algorithm in general.

+## Space complexity

+How much extra space is needed for algorithms like selection sort and insertion sort?

+Both of these algorithms are *in-place* sorting algorithms, meaning that the sorting can be done within the input list itself.
+We may need to use a small number of temporary variables to do swapping or to keep track of which value to insert, but this is a constant amount of extra memory.
+Therefore, the space complexity of both selection sort and insertion sort are `O(1)`.